GuiBo79/CarND-Advanced-Lane-Lines/writeup_template.md

 I applied this distortion correction to the test image using the undist() , ho takes as arguments an image, mxt and dist coeficients.

-Chess Original X Chess Undistorced
+Chessboard Original
 ![alt text][image1]
+Chessboard Undistorced
 ![alt text][image2]
+A test image Undistorced
+![alt text][image3]

 ### Pipeline (single images)